Online Colleges Offering Degrees in Dental Assisting

 Some online colleges offering degrees in dental assisting offer programs that can be completed in as little as two years, culminating in an associate degree.
 Online diploma or certificate options are also available, and these programs may only take a year to complete for full-time students (bls.gov, 2012).

 According to the BLS, coursework for online degrees in dental assisting may include studying the anatomy of various parts of a patients' teeth and mouth.
 Because many dental assistants sterilize tools, set up work areas, and assist with procedures, they also learn the names and functions of dental instruments.
 Once their program has been completed, students can seek certification by taking the Certified Dental Assistant (CDA) exam, which is offered by the Dental Assisting National Board (DANB).
+See online health colleges for more education options.

 Job Outlook for Graduates with Online Dental Assistant Degrees